Blind Audio Bandwidth Extension: A Diffusion-Based Zero-Shot Approach: Experiments and Results

 We acknowledge that the available objective metrics do often not correlate with perceptual audio quality and, thus, there is a need to carry out additional subjective experiments to more properly evaluate the performance of bandwidth extension systems.

 To do so, we design a listening test based on the MUSHRA recommendation \cite{ITURmushra}.
-The test includes four different 8.35\;s audio excerpts extracted from the MAESTRO test set, which we process with the same lowpass filters as used in the objective evaluation ($f_\text{c}=1$\;kHz and $f_\text{c}=3$\;kHz), making a total of eight test pages.
+The test was conducted in two separate sessions, each session included four different 8.35\;s audio excerpts extracted from the MAESTRO test set, making a total of eight examples.
+Each example was processed with the same lowpass filters as used in the objective evaluation ($f_\text{c}=1$\;kHz and $f_\text{c}=3$\;kHz), making a total of eight pages per session.
 On each page, we included the same bandwidth extension baselines as in the objective evaluation, alongside the hidden reference and the lowpass filtered recording, which functions as a low-range anchor.
 The listeners were asked to rate the individual audio excerpts between 0 and 100 in terms of overall audio quality.
 This test question differs slightly from the MUSHRA recommendation, which is based on pairwise similarity to the reference.
-The audio examples included in the test are available in the companion webpage \footnote{http://research.spa.aalto.fi/publications/papers/ieee-taslp-babe/}.
+The audio examples included in the test are available in the companion webpage.\footnote{http://research.spa.aalto.fi/publications/papers/ieee-taslp-babe/}

+The two sessions were held with an eight-month interval, under identical conditions in a soundproof listening booth at the Aalto Acoustics Lab in Espoo, Finland, using the same pair of Sennheiser HD 650 headphones.
+Each session saw the participation of 11 volunteers (without hearing problems), with some participants attending both sessions, though not all.
 After completing the experiment, some participants reported that some of the examples had better quality than the reference.
 This explains the confidence intervals and outliers of the reference condition.
 We attribute this phenomenon to the fact that the diffusion model is unable to generate the noises and impurities that the original recording may contain and, thus, it additionally serves as a denoiser.